siliconwitchery/docs/index.md

 ## Get in the know 💌
 {: .fs-9 }

-Get an alert once our solutions are available.
+Occasional news and updates to our solutions.
+No spam.
 {: .fs-6 .fw-300 }

-Want to know when we go live?
-Sign up to our newsletter and we'll send out an announcement when things are ready.
-Don't worry, we won't spam you, and you're free to unsubscribe at anytime by re-entering your email into this box and selecting 'unsubscribe' on the next page.
+We'll send announcements when we release new products or make important changes our customers should know about.
+You're free to unsubscribe at anytime by re-entering your email into this box and selecting 'unsubscribe' on the following page.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">